owenkellogg/coinbase-node/README.md

+## coinbase-node

-Node.js client for interacting with the Coinbase REST API.
+### A node.js client for interacting with the Coinbase REST API.

+- send bitcoins from a Coinbase acccount
+- generate Bitcoin invoices with callback urls

 Currently only supports API Key based access.

+## Installation

+    npm install coinbase-node

 		var Coinbase = require("coinbase-node");